jillbowen/A-Pirates-Life/spec.md

 - [X] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients): pirate has_many :buried_treasures, through: :maps, buried_treasure has_many :pirates, through: :maps
 - [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity): Pirates can submit a secret hiding place for their map
 - [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item): pirates and maps must have a unique name
-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes): buried_treasure index page uses least_cursed to order treasures from least cursed to most cursed
 - [x] Include signup (how e.g. Devise): pirates#new
 - [x] Include login (how e.g. Devise): session#new
 - [x] Include logout (how e.g. Devise): session#destroy